mhafizr69/MCTE4342/README.md

 Contains examples utilising the ADC in Arduino UNO.

 ## Week 6
-Examples on using timer ports on Arduino UNO.
+Contains examples on using timer ports on Arduino UNO.

 ## Week 7
 Contains an example utilising the Port Interrupt on Arduino UNO.